ytree is developed using the same conventions as yt. The yt

 TreeNode that is the root of a tree) and a list

-of fields and should return a dictionary with NumPy arrays for
+of fields and should return a dictionary of NumPy arrays for each field.

 Halo Catalog-style Data¶

 If this is your case, then the rockstar and treefarm frontends are the best examples to follow.

 _parse_parameter_file is described above.

 _get_data_files: This type of data is usually loaded by

 providing one of the set of files.
 This function needs to figure

 out how many other files there are and their names and construct a